Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Discussion

 \section{Discussion}

-Mentoring has been shown to be effective in helping with onboarding newcomers to OSS~\cite{fagerholm2014onboarding} as well as for existing contributors, as P3 said: ``\textit{I've gotten mentors, technically, my entire career in tech.
+Mentoring has been shown to be effective in helping with onboarding newcomers to OSS~\cite{fagerholm2014onboarding} as well as for existing contributors, as one of the interviewees, P3, said: ``\textit{I've gotten mentors, technically, my entire career in tech.
 And I mostly have looked for these mentors}''.
+In our recent study, we found that implicit mentoring occurs frequently in the daily activities of OSS contributors and is beneficial for both mentees and mentors \cite{feng2022}.
 To the best of our knowledge, we are the first to identify and investigate implicit mentoring in OSS.
-This section discusses the implications of our research and practice for OSS communities.